-Learn how to make the authentic roman-style pasta/gnocchi, fried seasonal specialties and grandmas’ dessert in a cosy restaurant in the Jewish area in Rome city centre.
+Learn how to make the authentic roman-style pasta/gnocchi, fried seasonal specialties and grandmas’ dessert in a cosy restaurant in the Jewish area of Rome.

-Take a break from visiting the city meeting local people, learning how to make a typical Roman dinner menu from scratch.
+Take a break from visiting the city by meeting local people and learning how to make a typical Roman dinner menu from scratch.

 Though Rome’s Jewish Ghetto no longer officially exists, the neighbourhood is still bearing the old name and is the heart of Rome’s Jewish community, the oldest in Italy.